4 ways for older adults to strengthen their grip

 Hand strength is a fundamental part of everyday living, and especially important for seniors who want to remain independent because it is a key to everything from grocery shopping to maintaining a home.
-Experts suggest that installing a personal emergency response system can also be a good idea, because this device allows users to instantly send a medical alert if they need assistance.
+Experts suggest that installing medical alert systems can also be a good idea, because this device allows users to instantly send a medical alert if they need assistance.

 The Wichita Eagle recently shared some tips for seniors looking to build up hand strength.